Physical Mathematics Laboratory

 - asymptotic behavior of solutions of (mostly hyperbolic) PDE

-Our group has access to a 384 core cluster based on AMD's latest processors.
-KAUST's IBM BG/P supercomputer is also available for larger scale computations.
+Our group has a 512 core cluster based on AMD's latest processors.

 The Physical Mathematics Laboratory is equiped with Phantom V310 and V1610 high-speed cameras from Vision Research and a 2D PIV system by LaVision.
 These are used in visualization of water wave propagation, bouncing drop experiments, etc.

-- R. Semenko, L. Faria, A. Kasimov, B. Ermolaev, Set-valued solutions for non-ideal detonation, (submitted)
+- R. Semenko, L. Faria, A. Kasimov, B. Ermolaev, Set-valued solutions for non-ideal detonation, preprint.